Ketamine Therapy to Treat Depression and Anxiety

-At Mindstream Medicine, we recognize that even with compliance and dedication, traditional medications and talk therapy do not provide relief for all patients suffering from mental health complications such as depression and anxiety.
+At Mindstream Medicine, we recognize that even with compliance and dedication, traditional medications and talk therapy alone may not provide relief for all patients suffering from depression, anxiety and other mental health conditions.
+We are here to help.

 While initially developed as an anesthesia agent in the 1960’s, ketamine has more recently become recognized as a medication that can be used in the treatment of multiple mental health disorders (1).
 Ketamine functions as an anesthesia agent by blocking incoming sensory information to the brain.
 It is unique among other anesthesia medicines because it does not slow down the brain or stop a patient from breathing on their own.

 Because less sensory information is coming into the brain, the nerve cells there create new branches to reach out for new connections and information.
 The ability to build new pathways in the brain after a ketamine experience is known as “neuroplasticity,” and this is the phenomenon that is believed to be responsible for the ability to build new neural networks, or streams, as we integrate that experience into our therapeutic relationship with a mental healthcare provider (2).

 Even a brief break from the constant influx of sensory input and the sometimes disorganized or harmful cognitive patterns that we live with every day can provide an opportunity to rethink the way we appreciate our own existence and how we interact with the people around us.
 This is how one may be able to “break free” from the deeply entrenched crushing burden of depression, anxiety, and possibly other soon-to-be indicated medication-resistant mental health disorders.
 A recent seminal publication in the New England Journal of Medicine further supports the effectiveness and safety of infusion ketamine in the management of treatment-resistant major depression (3).